Edit Content

 The “Big Four” Bladder Irritants

-We’ve written about this before, but diet cannot be stressed enough when it comes to your bladder and bowel health.
+We’ve written about the Bladder Irritants before, but diet cannot be stressed enough when it comes to your bladder and bowel health.
 It’s true that what you eat can affect more than just your weight, energy, and mood.
 Food can change how your body works on the inside!

 We advise you consume the follow four irritants in moderation based on acidity.